venkatapathy/bharatgen-acharya/docs/ARCHITECTURE.md

 ## 🏗️ Project Overview

-**BharatGen Acharya** is an intelligent, AI-powered learning platform designed to deliver interactive courses, personalized recommendations, and an AI chat assistant.
+**BharatGen Yojaka** is an intelligent, AI-powered learning platform designed to deliver interactive courses, personalized recommendations, and an AI chat assistant.
 It uses a hybrid architecture combining a traditional Django web application with a modern RAG (Retrieval-Augmented Generation) pipeline for AI features.

 ## 🛠️ Technology Stack